eaglerainbow/covid19stats/stats/all_countries_current_growthrates.md

-# Most Recent Figures: Most Confirmed By Country
+# Most Recent Figures: Highest Confirmed Growth Rate by Country

 The Growth Rate mentioned below is calculated based on
 * an exponential growth assumption